Things you may or may not know. Revelations and a few more confessions.

 23) Prior to and especially during my years in television, I was privileged to meet many celebrities from various walks of life.
 I have a Pinterest page that shares some of those experiences.

-24) I met and talked with President Ronald Reagan during his 1983 visit to Klamath Falls, Oregon.
+24) I met and talked with President Ronald Reagan during his 1983 visit to Coos Bay, Oregon.
 While answering his several questions his genuine sincerity and interest in what I had to say was truly a memorable experience.

 25) The best job I ever had was working at a radio station in Yakima, Washington.
 I’m still in regular contact with the guys that made it so much fun.